zachbogart/vanillin/README.md

 ### Caveats

-Install using Jupyter Community Docker images can be large (2-4 GB).
+- Installs using Jupyter Community Docker images can be large (2-4 GB).
 First install may take a few minutes, but using the same base image across different projects will reduce any instances of large install wait times (Docker will use cached base image).
 So don't get scared downloading a big base image: reuse it and every project afterwards will be speedy to build.

 ### Further Reading